Lezly "Lez" Mackerel

 - Arch Nemesis Dad: A major plot point is his mission to confront his father, until he learns that his home planet has been destroyed.

-- Ax-Crazy: When he finally gets the chance to fight King Larrinox one-on-one, Lez goes absolutely fucking ballistic and brutalises Larrinox like a screaming savage.
+- Ax-Crazy: When he finally gets the chance to fight King Laranox one-on-one, Lez goes absolutely ballistic and brutalises Laranox like a screaming savage.

 - Berserk Button: He has three: Norton, kids and bubbleheads.

 - Breaking the Fourth Wall: Zig-Zagged.
 Lez used to semi-frequently break the fourth wall like most characters in the series, but in "Choomah Island 2", the revelation that he is actually a fictional character in a Microsoft Paint cartoon shocks and disturbs him, deconstructing the trope somewhat.
 He justifies his past instances of breaking the fourth wall as him playing along with his friends' jokes, so it makes sense that seeing his reality crumble around him firsthand would have this effect.

 - Broken Aesop: A version of Sassy that Lez meets within his own subconscious attempts to teach Lez that his desire to kill Norton is wrong, and that karma will bite him if he does a bad thing like that.
 Lez, in his stubborn refusal to let go of his hatred for Norton, just takes it as a message that he can escape karmic punishment if he engineers a situation in which he kills Norton in self-defence.

 - The Bully: Alongside Donny, Lez gives Clarence the most shit.

 - Cain and Abel: His rivalry with Norton.
 The question of who's Cain and who's Abel is finally answered when Lez kills Norton.